 - Primary survey data gathered through UDI-T registered professional panels

-- Academic, institutional, and industry research sources used only to inform construct-level directional and structural patterns
+- Literature-informed priors, used only to inform construct-level directional and structural patterns in Stage C and Stage D services

 The UDI-T framework is not a repository of fabricated respondents nor an automated AI output.
-It is a human-led calibration architecture used to:
+Instead, it operates as a human-led, governance-controlled evidence integration and response facilitation framework, designed to:

 - Benchmark interpretive alignment